petru-braha/RR-application/README.md

 ### Security

 - specific procedures for possible errors
-- solution if one party stops responding
+- solutions if one party stops responding
+- test driven-development

 ## Limitations